projecthorus/tawhiri/README.md

 support, and so is instead a [separate application](https://github.com/cuspaceflight/tawhiri-downloader) in OCaml.

-A containerised version of tawhiri-downloader is available here: https://github.com/projecthorus/tawhiri-downloader-container/
+A containerised version of tawhiri-downloader, intended for use within the [SondeHub system](https://github.com/projecthorus/sondehub-infra/wiki) is available here: https://github.com/projecthorus/tawhiri-downloader-container/

 ## License